Excluded by Noindex Tag

 Fix X-Robots Tag:

-When your website is hosted in a third-party server like Cloudflare for firewall or CDN, you must fix the X-Robots tag as ‘index’ before setting it in the base file.
+When your website is hosted in a third-party server like Cloudflare firewall or CDN, you must fix the X-Robots tag as ‘index’ before setting it in the base file.

 Our advice would be not to use cracked plugins that could cause severe damage to indexing.